asolove/asolove.github.io/_posts/2013-06-08-speak-at-jsconf.markdown

 I feel very confident in this prediction: Whatever you decide to talk about, you will find the right audience.
 And they will be excited that they just heard you talk from the stage of JSConf.

+### What to do

-So don't just make yourself a reminder to get a ticket for JSConf 2014.
-When you do, take note of when the community track registration opens, and get a speaking slot.
+So don't just make yourself a reminder to get a ticket for JSConf.
+Consider speaking at JSConf!

+* The 2013 [JSConf EU Call for Speakers](http://2013.jsconf.eu/call-for-speakers/) is open until June 12th.
+I've already applied.
+That page discusses all the help they give first-time speakers, so you have no excuse!
+* When you register for JSConf 2014, write your description early, and be ready to pounce when the community track registration opens.

 I look forward to hearing from you next year.